digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VIN/VIN.md

 ### Characters 11-12 - Manufacture Date
 These characters define the year and month respectively that the car was manufactured.
 Use the list below of values to determine the code for the vehicle, based on the format below:

-> NOTE: The benefit to this is that the month and year gleaned from this will also be the RAV entry date, should you need it for registration etc.
+> The benefit to this is that the month and year gleaned from this will also be the RAV entry date, should you need it for registration etc.
+{: .block-note}

 #### Legend